mistweaverco/kimbia/README.md

 <p></p>

 Kimbia is swahili for "run".
-The logo shows a cheetah, which is the fastest land animal, symbolizing the speed of Kimbia.

 <p></p>